SoftBank threatens to unravel $3 billion WeWork stock deal | The Japan Times

-In a message to stockholders reviewed by Bloomberg, the Japanese conglomerate cited numerous government inquiries into WeWork, including those from U.S. attorneys, the Securities and Exchange Commission, attorneys general in California and New York and the Manhattan district attorney.
+In a message to stockholders reviewed by Bloomberg, the conglomerate cited numerous government inquiries into WeWork, including those from U.S. attorneys, the Securities and Exchange Commission, attorneys general in California and New York, and the Manhattan district attorney.

 Spokeswomen for SoftBank and WeWork parent company We Co. declined to comment.
 The Wall Street Journal reported the email to shareholders earlier Tuesday.